DataDog/integrations-core/docs/dev/new_check_howto.md

 ### Dry-run

-Try a dry-run using the `-n/--dry-run` flag, which doesn't write anything to disk.
+Before you create your first integration directory, try a dry-run using the `-n/--dry-run` flag, which doesn't write anything to disk.

 ```bash
 ddev create -n Awesome
 ```

 This displays the path where the files would have been written, as well as the structure itself.
-Make sure the path in the _first line_ of output matches your Extras repository.
+Make sure the path in the first line of output matches your integrations-extras repository location.

 ### Interactive mode